≡ Menu

 While not accounted for as cash or cash equivalents, Coinbase treats its USDC holdings as a liquidity resource.

-That said, Coinbase’s total cash on hand reached a record figure of US$7.6 billion as of 1Q 2024 after considering the restricted cash and USDC.
+That said, Coinbase’s total cash on hand reached a record figure of $9.8 billion as of the end of 2024 after considering the restricted cash and USDC.

-On average, Coinbase’s total cash on hand has measured $5.9 billion each quarter since 1Q 2023.
+On average, Coinbase’s total cash on hand has measured $6 billion annually since 2020.

 Back To Table Of Contents